 - Played Straight with Francis raping a prostitute and Ryan raping Felicia.

 - Rape Is a Special Kind of Evil: The story does not pull any punches about how horrible rape is and the effect it has on the victims.
 Ryan and Garrison are portrayed as the lowest form of scum for being rapists.
 Felicia's conversation with Matt Murdock who is serving as her defense attorney in issue #4 spells this out blatantly.Felicia: Have you ever been raped, counselor?
 Have you ever had anyone climb into your body that you didn't want there?
 And I don't just mean someone you got tired of sleeping with but didn't know how to dump.
 I'm talking about someone who forces himself into you, against your will.
 And the whole time, you know he's not doing it because he wants you.
 He's doing it to hurt you.
 He's doing it because he wants you to know how powerless you are.
 He's doing it to take away everything good and positive about yourself.
 He's doing it to humiliate you.
 He's doing it to break you.

 - Save the Villain: Spider-Man and Black Cat end up saving Garrison and Francis from Scorpia, although it's before they know they're the real villains.

 - Self-Made Orphan: Garrison discovered he had powers when he teleported some mouthwash into his mother's heart, killing her instantly.
 Unlike most examples of this trope, Garrison's killing of his mother was an accident but given his complete lack of regret or remorse, he might as well have done it on purpose.

-- Shield Surf: Spider-Man surfs in a garbage lid, whiled webbed up to a car with the criminals he's chasing.
+- Shield Surf: Spider-Man surfs on a garbage lid while webbed to a car of the criminals he's chasing.

 - Siblings in Crime: The Klums.
 Though it could not be more clear that Garrison is the one truly calling the shots.